VirusFriendly/SSHapendoes/README.md

 Lastly, most attackers target the root account.
 To get the passwords for these attacks, you need to first disable the root password.
 Then edit /etc/ssh/sshd_config and enable Root Login

 `PermitRootLogin yes`

+## Future Plans

+I'm currently forking [SSH-Rankings](https://github.com/maetrics/SSH-Ranking) to add support for parsing CatchAll logs and eventually add threat actor behavior profiles using analysis of various metadata signatures.

+If you think this project could use additional features, see if the feature is a better fit for SSH-Rankings.
+If you find that it's a good fit for either project, submit a feature request.

+## How you can help

+This is works on my box, if it doesn't work on yours fork the project and work on Documentation & Installation and submit a pull request.